ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 ## After the London Upgrade {#post-london}

 [The London Upgrade](/history/#london) aims to make transacting on Ethereum more predictable for users by overhauling Ethereum's transaction-fee-mechanism.
-The high-level benefits introduced by this change include better transaction fee estimation, generally quicker transaction inclusion, and reducing the ETH rate of inflation by burning a percentage of transaction fees.
+The high-level benefits introduced by this change include better transaction fee estimation, generally quicker transaction inclusion, and offsetting the ETH issuance by burning a percentage of transaction fees.

-Starting with the London network upgrade, every block has a base fee, the minimum price per unit of gas for inclusion in this block, calculated by the network protocol based on network demand.
-Optionally, users can also set a priority fee (tip).
+Starting with the London network upgrade, every block has a base fee, the minimum price per unit of gas for inclusion in this block, calculated by the network based on demand for block space.
+As the base fee of the transaction fee is burnt, users are also expected to set a tip (priority fee) in their transactions.
+The tip compensates miners for executing and propagating user transactions in blocks and is expected to be set automatically by most wallets.

 Calculating the total transaction fee works as follows: `Gas units (limit) * (Base fee + Tip)`